maistra/odh-manifests/enabling-ossm.md

 > Make sure to configure the Service Mesh Control Plane, as we are patching it.

-For example, the following commands configure a minimal profile:
+For example, the following commands configure a slimmed-down profile:

 ```sh
 kubectl create ns istio-system